CreativeWolfies/akyanet-research/akyanet.md

 Note that none of these phases mention a territory.

+### Problems & Thoughts

+#### From Tristan Gerber

+During Akyanet's development, the capitalist governments probably will not stay still.
+Here is a list of the current unsolved problems we are probably going to encounter:

+1. Being a member of Akyanet - while in its first phases - means that you will do more and more for Akyanet while doing less and less for the government or any capitalist entities.
+The governments will try to prevent people from joining Akyanet.
+They could do so by giving them something or by restricting them.
+If they do so by giving them money or something, no big deal, this would be seen as a loss of control, which will only bring more people into Akyanet, but there are few possibilities where they do so.
+They would instead do mass anti-Akyanet propaganda, make some territory taxes which Akyanet users would find themselves unable to pay, pass some laws that would restrict Akyanet users from using anything the government have.
+For example : public transport, health care, schooling and much more.
+If a scenario like this occurs, the government could use the military to make these laws respected.
+This would be even more of a problem in foreign countries where the government is omniscient and does not fear the people (China, Russia, ...).
+Phones could also be controlled or restricted from Akyanet users by big corporations because they would see Akyanet members as non-profitable or dangerous for their business.

+2. ((TODO
+  ))

+Poor countries could be a good place to introduce Akyanet because people usually live closer one to another and already knows everyone in one's village.
+The government also could not control the people too easily, they would not have much to loose.
+The problem is that they would eventually not have contact means due to poverty.
+This is also riskier because the government is more dangerous and will not hesitate to kill.

 ### Akyanet flag

 The Akyanet flag (see Resources > Images) is a red and black flag (anarcho-communist flag) in the background with the Akyanet logo on top of it.